What is an active playing surface?

 - Water restrictions - School turf surfaces irrigation log book

-- Water restrictions - Active playing surfaces (online) or Water restrictions - School turf surfaces registration form (PDF)
+- Water - Water efficiency for active playing surface application form (online) or Water restrictions - School turf surfaces registration form (PDF)

 Guidelines for child care centres